Tudat/tudat/installation/troubleshooting/installationErrors.rst

 Compilation/linking of code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- Errors during compilation of Tudat on Windows

+   Some error message could occur during the compilation of Tudat on Windows.
+However, if Qt is continuing compilation there is no need to worry.

+- Many warnings (yellow triangle with exclemation mark) during compilation.

+   These warnings can be safely ignored.
+To mute warnings and only display errors please check :ref:`qtBasics`.

 - ``Undefined reference to ..../libsofa... or ..../libsofa...``
    This may occur if you are using multi-core compilation.
 Save the error output, and start the compilation again, if the same error occurs again, open an `issue <https://github.com/Tudat/tudat/issues/new>`_ on Github to report the issue.